WHAT EXACTLY IS PAID TRAFFIC?

 Affiliation: If blogging had a motherland, all webmasters would give their left elbow to resides in this buxom lady's womb for all time.
 For most bloggers and site owners, this is exactly what we want from the first letter that we type into a web page.
 Sadly, there are some affiliates who do not accept lowly sites who do not host at least 2,000,000 sites.
 There are sites who do allow affiliation from small-time blogs.
 Any affiliate is going to want to see some type of turnaround for their membership opportunity, however.
 Word of advice, friend: If you have to pay for visits just to qualify for an affiliate program, you should just wait to apply until your site grows a bit.
 I know it sounds awesome to instantly have the bombest dank bologna skillet sandwich vids on the net.
 Earning that title (not sure why you want it) is even better though.

 Misunderstanding of Search Engine Optimization Principles: As I mentioned before, some people truly believe that their 675,334,741 paid site visits a day is helping them climb the SEO ladder.
-While it's true there are certainly benefits to having that much HUMAN (organic) traffic, that isn't the case when inflated views come into question.
+While it's true there are monumental benefits to garnering that much HUMAN (organic) traffic, that isn't the case when inflated views come into question.
 Backlink, keyword, image tagging and metadata mastery are your keys to happiness, when you plight is SEO implementation.
 Popularity and relevancy will never be one in the same, no matter how much reality TV seeks to prove otherwise.
 Google knows this.
 So, as long as our geek friends value useful information above all, there is still hope for your site. (slow clap ensues).